onexi/llm-updating-itself-akit-a/README.md

 - Jokes: "Write a function that generates excuses for being late to work, rated by believability."

 ## Usage
+1. Run "npm install"
+2. Create a .env file in the root of L03 with your OpenAI API key
-1. Start the server: node server.js
+3. Start the server: node server.js
-2. Access http://localhost:3000 in your browser.
+4. Access http://localhost:3000 in your browser.
-3. Enter a function generation request in the user message field.
+5. Enter a function generation request in the user message field.
-4. Click the "Run Agent" button to generate a new function.
+6. Click the "Run Agent" button to generate a new function.